Data Protection in New Zealand

 Enforcement is through the Privacy Commissioner who has the power to investigate any action which appears to interfere with the privacy of an individual and can do so either on a complaint made to the Privacy Commissioner or on the Privacy Commissioner’s own initiative.
 The Privacy Commissioner can also issue compliance notices requiring agencies to do or refrain from doing something in order to comply with the Act.

-In September 2024, the Statutes Amendment Bill (SA Bill) was introduced into Parliament and proposes a variety of minor and technical amendments to the Act including clarifications around principal agency's liability, more discretion for the Privacy Commissioner to decide to investigate a complaint and the limited application of the Act to domestic affairs.
-The SA Bill passed its first reading in October 2024 and the Select Committee is due to report back in April 2025.
+In November 2025, the Statutes Amendment Act 2025 received royal assent implementing minor and technical amendments to the Act including clarifications around principal agency's liability, more discretion for the Privacy Commissioner to decide to investigate a complaint and the limited application of the Act to domestic affairs.

-The PA Bill includes certain exceptions to complying with IPP 3A including where the individual has previously been made aware of the organisation's collection of their personal information, or compliance with IPP 3A is not reasonably practicable in the circumstances.
+There are certain exceptions to complying with IPP 3A including where the individual has previously been made aware of the agency's collection of their personal information, or compliance with IPP 3A is not reasonably practicable in the circumstances.

 In September 2023, the Privacy Commissioner issued (non–binding) guidance on the application of the Act's IPPs to the use of AI tools in New Zealand (the Guidance).
 The Guidance is consistent with key themes from developing international regulations (e.g. the importance of transparency and explainability; accuracy; robustness and security; accountability; and human values and fairness).
 The Privacy Commissioner has recommended, among other things, that while not mandatory under the Act, it is generally best practice to undertake a Privacy Impact Assessment at the outset of an AI project.
 The Guidance also recognises an important element which is unique to New Zealand – the need to consider te ao Māori perspectives on privacy (broadly, te ao Māori is the Māori worldview including tikanga Māori - Māori customs and protocols).
 Specific concerns identified in the Guidance include: